soundpress/RulesOfNYC/docs/c04/index.rst

       (i) Minimum requirement.
 When selective solicitation is used, it is essential that a minimum level of competition be sought.

       (ii) Random selective solicitation.
-Except as otherwise permitted by §§ 3-03(h) and 3-04(b) of these Rules, bids or proposals shall be solicited from a minimum of eight vendors, selected at random from the PQL.
+Except as otherwise permitted by 9 RCNY §§ 3-03(h) and 3-04(b), bids or proposals shall be solicited from a minimum of eight vendors, selected at random from the PQL.

       (iii) Rotational selective solicitation.
-Rotational selective solicitation is permitted for construction and construction-related services pursuant to § 3-03(h)of these Rules.
+Rotational selective solicitation is permitted for construction and construction-related services pursuant to 9 RCNY § 3-03(h).

       (iv) Selective solicitation based on a determination that a vendor(s) is the best qualified.
-In the case of construction or construction-related services where selective solicitation based on a determination that a vendor(s) is the best qualified pursuant to §§ 3-03(h) and 3-04(b) of these Rules will be utilized, the evaluation committee established pursuant to § 3-03(g) of these Rules or a separate committee, composed of no fewer than three persons with knowledge, expertise, and experience to make a fair and reasonable evaluation of the vendors, shall select a minimum of five vendors evaluated as being the best qualified for the construction or construction-related service.
+In the case of construction or construction-related services where selective solicitation based on a determination that a vendor(s) is the best qualified pursuant to 9 RCNY §§ 3-03(h) and 3-04(b) will be utilized, the evaluation committee established pursuant to 9 RCNY § 3-03(g) or a separate committee, composed of no fewer than three persons with knowledge, expertise, and experience to make a fair and reasonable evaluation of the vendors, shall select a minimum of five vendors evaluated as being the best qualified for the construction or construction-related service.
 The committee shall make a determination of the basis for selecting each vendor.

       (v) Selective solicitation and multiple awards.
-Where the solicitation will result in the award of multiple contracts, the minimum number of vendors solicited shall be proportional to the number of anticipated awards (e.g., where two contracts are to be awarded, the agency must select a minimum of sixteen vendors, except that in the case of construction-related services to be procured pursuant to § 3-03(h)(2)(i)(B) of these Rules, the agency must only select a minimum of six vendors; in the case of construction-related services to be procured pursuant to § 3-03(h)(2)(ii) of these Rules where selection based on a "best qualified" determination is utilized, either alone or in combination with random and/or rotational selective solicitation, the agency must only select a minimum of ten vendors).
+Where the solicitation will result in the award of multiple contracts, the minimum number of vendors solicited shall be proportional to the number of anticipated awards (e.g., where two contracts are to be awarded, the agency must select a minimum of sixteen vendors, except that in the case of construction-related services to be procured pursuant to 9 RCNY § 3-03(h)(2)(i)(B), the agency must only select a minimum of six vendors; in the case of construction-related services to be procured pursuant to 9 RCNY § 3-03(h)(2)(ii) where selection based on a "best qualified" determination is utilized, either alone or in combination with random and/or rotational selective solicitation, the agency must only select a minimum of ten vendors).

 (j) Prequalification not a finding of responsibility.
 The fact that a vendor has been prequalified does not in and of itself represent a finding of responsibility for a particular procurement.
 Between the time of bid opening or receipt of proposals and contract award, the ACCO may determine that a prequalified vendor is not responsible and, as such, should be removed from the PQL.